0de11/pianote/README.md

 In the executable directory there are two installs:

-- pianote.apk is an installer for Android.
+* pianote.apk is an installer for Android.
 Touch-screen capabilities for pressing the keys.

-- pianote.exe is an installer for Windows.
+* pianote.exe is an executable for Windows.
 Has the ability to register MIDI input from a real keyboard or electric piano!
 Also has touch-screen capabilities.
+  * download .zip: needs .pck file in same directory as .exe